 - “Rilona” has subtle, apricot orange petals, an unusual color for amaryllis

-- “Ferrari” will wow everyone with vibrant red blooms that are over twelve inches wide
+- “Ferrari Amaryllis” will wow everyone with vibrant red blooms that are over twelve inches wide

 Optimal Amaryllis Care

-Outdoors, your amaryllis can handle partial shade to full sun.
+Outdoors, your amaryllis can handle partial shade, indirect sun to full sun.
 Once blooms are present, the plant prefers some shade to allow the flowers to stay bright as long as possible.
 Indoors, it is best to place your bulbs in a sunny window, southern exposure being ideal, during the growth period.

 After you first plant your bulb, water sparingly until you see a couple of inches of growth out of the top, then water frequently.
 The amaryllis bulb will contain everything the plant needs nutrient-wise for the first flowers, but when attempting to get your plant to re-bloom, use a phosphorus-rich fertilizer to rebuild nutrient stores.

-For the best flowers, turn your pot every couple days as the flower stalk is growing.
+For the best flowers, turn your pot every couple of days as the flower stalk is growing.
 This will keep the stalk growing straight for the tallest blooms.
 If the bud is too heavy, a support stake can help keep it upright.
-Once the flower starts to open, keep the plant out of direct sunlight to prolong the life of the flower.
+Once the flower starts to open, keep the plant out of direct sunlight to prolong its life of the flower.
 Having a plan on what to do with your amaryllis after they bloom is a necessary step to ensuring you have beautiful flowers year after year.

 By giving your plant the best opportunity to store nutrients and energy throughout the year, your amaryllis will continue to provide you with beautiful blooms.